Bundles

 When to use one bundle vs multiple bundles

-Use one bundle when the videos belong to the same inspection run or should be reviewed together.
+Use one bundle when the recordings belong to the same inspection run or should be reviewed together.

 Use multiple bundles when you want to keep separate jobs, sites, or sessions clearly split for analysis and review.